RCK011/spotify-premium-ipa/README.md

 We extend our heartfelt gratitude to the individuals and teams whose dedication and hard work made the Spotify++ project possible.
 Their contributions have been invaluable:
 - SpotCompiled/SpotC-Plus-Plus: For compiling Spotilife + Sposify IPA's and facilitating their accessibility.
 - iTweaked Store: For providing the official Spotify++ IPA for direct download.

+***
+<sup>We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with any other company, agency or government agency.
+All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.</sup>